ssahadevan-pivotal/pcf-workshop-june2018/README.md

 > __NOTE__: Space is limited.
 Please register for the workshop [here](http://connect.pivotal.io/PCF-Spring-Workshop-Pivotal-Perficient.html) today.

 ## Events of Interest
-- [SpringOne Tour by Pivotal](https://springonetour.io/), [St. Louis May 30-31 at T-Rex](https://springonetour.io/2018/st-louis).
-Cloud-Native Java From the Source: The SpringOne Tour brings the best Cloud-Native Java content from our flagship conference directly to you.
-In 2 days, you’ll learn about both traditional monolithic and modern, Cloud-Native Java from the source.
-Experience valuable facetime with expert Pivotal speakers in both traditional presentation and informal open space discussions about modern Application Development, DevOps, CI/CD, Cloud and more.
 - Stay informed for the [2018 SpringOne Platform by Pivotal](https://springoneplatform.io/) to be held in Sept.
 24-27 in Washington, D.C.
 - Join Perficient and Pivotal at [Gateway to Innovation](https://www.g2iconference.com).
 Meet the team and hear from our clients at our co-sponsored session: [Unleash Innovation with Application Modernization](https://www.g2iconference.com/agenda/session/186985).